arnaudroger/SimpleFlatMapper/README.md

 ### Performance

-Mybatis and Hibernate have very expensive injection mechanism.
-On the hsqldb in memory the markup for a medium size query is [600%](#in-mem-hsqldb) for Hibernate and 800% for MyBatis.
+Sfm is very fast, the fastest I've been able to test again for the JdbcMapper and CsvMapper.

-BeanPropertyRowMapper is very slow.
+MyBatis, Hibernate, Jooq, QueryDSL have a considerable overwrite, that can raise the cost by at least  [600%](#in-mem-hsqldb) on 1000 rows query.

-Sfm is as fast as it can using asm generation.
-Even if you don't use asm it is still a lot faster.
+BeanPropertyRowMapper is even worse.

 ### API intrusiveness

-Ibatis provide the same kind of functionality put it forces you to use it's query mechanism and mask the jdbc api.
+Ibatis provide the same kind of functionality but it forces you to use it's query mechanism and mask the jdbc api.
 Sfm just focus on the mapping from a [ResultSet](#jdbcmapper).
 You can manage the query the way you want.
 You can use [JdbcTemplate](#jdbctemplate), even use it in an Hibernate session via the doWork method.

 Samples